 I’ve already expressed at least once how I feel about modular helmets.
 I have a preference for 3/4 and half helmets, mainly because I like to wear goggles and feel the wind on my face.
-Now, as someone that is constantly talking about safety I realize that it is more than just a little contradictory to say I like helmet styles that are inherently less protective than full face and modular helmets (you won’t find a SNELL approved half helmet out there that’s worth a buy).
+Now, as someone who is constantly talking about safety I realize that it is more than just a little contradictory to say I like helmet styles that are inherently less protective than full face and modular helmets (you won’t find a SNELL approved half helmet out there that’s worth a buy).
 But, if I’m going to be riding a machine that is meant to make me feel the road I damn well want to feel the wind on the road as well.

 The Xelement Evolution 2-in-1 helmet changes a lot of what I thought I wanted in a helmet, though.
 This innovative and creative new take on a motorcycle helmet has me seriously considering buying a modular-style helmet for the first time in…well, first time ever, actually.